puvvaditeja/Netflix-Data/README.md

 - The most popular genre is Documentaries, followed by Stand-Up Comedy and Dramas.
 - V-MA is the most frequent rating, indicating a preference for mature audiences.
 - Netflix’s content production peaked around 2017-2019, showing a rapid increase before declining.

+## Conclusion
+This Tableau dashboard effectively visualizes Netflix’s content trends, providing valuable insights into its genre distribution, rating system, and production trends over the years.
+These insights help business analysts and content strategists understand audience preferences and optimize content offerings.